7 Safe Areas to Sail and Cruise in The Caribbean Hurricane Season

 Protection and security

-Your chosen location should also offer protection from strong winds and decent on-sight security to keep the boat safe from theft or damage.
+Your chosen location should also offer protection from strong winds and decent on-site security to keep the boat safe from theft or damage.
 This is relevant mainly if you plan to stay in a marina or haul out.

 Some areas like Trinidad and Panama have very high humidity and get a lot of rain.
 Consider precautions to avoid water building in your bilge and mold growing in the interior.